-Children under 24 months of age do not need a ticket to enter AT&T Park.
+Children under 24 months of age do not need a ticket to enter Oracle Park.
 However, they must sit on the lap of an accompanying adult.
 Fold-up strollers should be stored under the seat.
 Non-folding strollers can be checked at the Guest Services Station located behind Home Plate on the Promenade Level.

-The King Street clock towers are the most prominent architectural features of AT&T Park.
-Each of the two towers is 122 feet tall and feature pyramid-shaped roofs topped by 45-foot tall flagpoles.
+The King Street clock towers are the most prominent architectural features of Oracle Park.
+Each of the two towers is 122 feet tall and features pyramid-shaped roofs topped by 45-foot tall flagpoles.
 The two clocks located on each of the two main towers are eight feet in diameter.
 Two smaller clock towers, measuring 47 feet tall and featuring three-foot diameter clocks, are located at the Seals Plaza and Lefty O'Doul Plaza entrances.